rbisdorff/Digraph3/docSphinx/tutorial.rst

 .. only:: html

    :New:

+      - A tutorial on :ref:`extracting partial rankings <Partial-Ranking-Tutorial-label>` from a given outranking digraph

-      - The *Bachet* ranking rule has been added to the tutorial on :ref:`ranking with multiple incommensurable criteria <Ranking-Tutorial-label>`
+      - The *Bachet* ranking rules are illustrated in the tutorial on :ref:`ranking with multiple incommensurable criteria <Ranking-Tutorial-label>`

       - A tutorial on :ref:`using the Digraph3 HPC resources <HPC-Ranking-Tutorial-label>` for ranking several millions of multicriteria performance records via sparse outranking digraphs